Precision Mensuration

 See digital caliper manual.

 adjustment mechanism.
-The height gage & a granite surface
+The height gauge & a granite surface

 plate make an accurate